Are you looking for a natural sunscreen which doesn’t contain lots of harmful chemicals? You’ve come to the right place!

 All of these recommended natural sunscreens received a “1” rating in the EWG sunscreen guide.
 A score of 1 means that the product is a low hazard.
 When rating a product, the EWG looks at 6 criteria.
 Four factors fall under ‘UV Protection’.
 The others fall under ‘Health Concerns’ and ‘Other Concerns’.

-You should be able to find these brands at your local retailers, such as Target, Walmart, CVS, etc.
+You should be able to find these brands at your local retailers, such as Target, Walmart, CVS, etc. All of these sunscreens can also be found at Amazon through the direct links below.

 Some of these brands have multiple sunscreen products with different ratings.
 Be sure to check out the EWG guide for all of the products and for ingredient information.

-Aveeno, Babo Botanicals, Badger, Bare Republic
+Aveeno, Babyganics, Badger, Bare Republic

-Blue Lizard, California Baby, Goddess Garden, Juice Beauty
+Blue Lizard, Coppertone, Goddess Garden, Juice Beauty

 Kiss My Face, Love Sun Body, Neutrogena, Raw Elements